-The National Television and Computer Recycling Scheme has designated collection points across Victoria and is free!
-You can drop off your old TVs, computers and computer products for safe recycling.
-Melbourne residents can also dispose of televisions and computer equipment through hard rubbish collections.
+The National Television and Computer Recycling Scheme has designated free collection points across Victoria.
+You can drop off your old TVs, computers and computer products for safe recovery.

 Mobile Muster accepts old mobile phones, tablets, chargers and accessories - even smart watches - for recycling.
 There are various drop-off points across Victoria.
-They also offer free postage, so get sending!
-Businesses can use the Mobile Muster service too, with free collection units and pick up service.
+They also offer free postage.
+Businesses can also use the Mobile Muster service by utilising free collection units and its pick-up service.

-Businesses can use Batteryback, a free service that accepts old and used batteries.
-There are over 127 collection points within 60km of Melbourne.
+Businesses can use the Business Recycling website, a free service that accepts old and used batteries.